jonatansalemes/nginx-admin/README.md

 # nginx-admin
-Nginx admin is an open source multiplaform manager for nginx software to easy administratation
+Nginx admin is an open source multiplatform manager for nginx software to easy administration

 Tested at moment in Operational system :
 <ul>